Is Angular dead? What you need to know in 2024

 If you're still using AngularJS, now is the time to take action.
 Please don't wait until it's too late to secure your project's future.

 Remember, you're not alone in this migration journey.
 The Frontend Company team is here to guide you through the process and ensure your business stays ahead with a modern, scalable framework.
-Don't hesitate to today to discuss your migration strategy.
+Don't hesitate to contact us today to discuss your migration strategy.

 Final Word